-Micronutrient malnutrition, the so-called hidden hunger, affects more than one-half of the world's population, especially women and pre-school children in developing countries (UN SCN, 2004) and results in an enormous negative socio-economic impact at the individual, community and national levels (Darnton-Hill et al., 2005; Stein, 2010).
-Among the 26 major risk factors of the global burden of disease estimates, iron (Fe) deficiency ranks 9th and zinc (Zn) deficiency ranks 11th (Ezzati et al., 2002).
+Miger, affects more than one-half of the world's population, especially women and preschool children in developing countries (UNSCN, 2004) and results in an enormous negative socioeconomic impact at the individual, community, and national levels (Darnton-Hill et al., 2005; Stein, 2010).
+Among the 26 major risk factors of the global burden of disease estimates, Fe deficiency ranks 9th and Zn deficiency ranks 11th (Ezzati et al., 2002).
 India loses about 4 million disability-adjusted life years (DALYs) annually because of Fe deficiency (Qaim et al., 2007), with another 2.8 million DALYs lost because of Zn deficiency (Stein et al., 2007).
-Several approaches, including supplementation, food fortification, dietary diversification and biofortification, have been advocated to address this problem, which is challenging both in scale and intensity.
-Crop biofortification is of particular significance from the view point of its cost effectiveness and sustainability, considering that the micronutrient malnutrition is especially a serious problem in developing countries.
-An ex-ante research on a variety of staple crops biofortified with Fe, Zn, and pro-vitamin A in 12 countries in Africa, Asia, and Latin America showed that biofortification could be highly cost-effective, especially in Asia and Africa (Meenakshi et al., 2010).
-Further, crop biofortification offers a rural-based intervention that, by design, initially reaches those more remote populations that comprise a majority of the malnourished and who can ill-afford adopting other interventions, and then it penetrates to urban populations as production surpluses are marketed (Bouis et al., 2011).
+Several approaches, including supplementation, food fortification, dietary diversification, and biofortification, have been advocated to address this problem, which is challenging both in scale and intensity.
+Crop biofortification is of particular significance from the view point of its cost effectiveness and sustainability,

+Published in Crop Sci.
+53:507-517 (2013). doi: 10.2135/cropsci2012.08.0477 considering that micronutrient malnutrition is especially a serious problem in developing countries.
+An ex ante research on a variety of staple crops biofortified with Fe, Zn, and pro-vitamin A in 12 countries in Africa, Asia, and Latin America showed that biofortification could be highly cost effective, especially in Asia and Africa (Meenakshi et al., 2010).
+Furthermore, crop biofortification offers a rural-based intervention that, by design, initially reaches those more remote populations that make up a majority of the malnourished and who can ill afford adopting other interventions and then it penetrates to urban populations as production surpluses are marketed (Bouis et al., 2011).